tkoskine/ahven/doc/manual/en/source/manual.rst

     $ make
     $ sudo make install

-Note: You need to have *python-sphinx* and *python-sphinxcontrib-adadomain* packages installed to generate the documentation for Ahven.
+Note: You need to have *python-sphinx* package installed to generate the documentation for Ahven.

 If you want to change the installation directory, you can give *make* command prefix parameter: